colonists expanded from Jamestown and settled along the Nansemond River, displacing the Native Americans

 Source: Library of Congress, The lower parish of Nansemond County, Va. with adjoining portions of Norfolk County

-In 1637, the House of Burgesses divided New Norfolk County and created Upper Norfolk County and a separate Lower Norfolk County.
-The House of Burgesses renamed Upper Norfolk County as Nansemond County nine years later, in 1646.
+In 1637, the General Assembly divided New Norfolk County into Upper Norfolk County and the separate Lower Norfolk County.
+The General Assembly renamed Upper Norfolk County as Nansemond County nine years later, in 1646.

 Nansemond County was created primarily to document land ownership and transfers in local court records